Nanakjoth/AngelOne_API_data_Fetch_tool/README.md

-# Angel One API Trading Application
+# TradeFlow-Angel

-This application provides functionality to fetch and analyze stock data from Angel One's trading platform using their SmartAPI.
+A professional trading analytics platform that leverages Angel One's SmartAPI to fetch, analyze, and manage stock market data with precision.
+This robust application provides comprehensive functionality for both historical and real-time stock data analysis.

 ## Setup